Ultraverse: A System-Centric Framework for Efficient What-If Analysis for Database-Intensive Web Applications: Evaluation

 \section{Evaluation}

-\para{Implementation:} \ultraverse can be seamlessly deployed based on any unmodified SQL-based database systems.
-Our prototype's host database system was MariaDB~\cite{mariadb-code}.
-We implemented the query analyzer (column-wise \& row-wise dependency analysis, replay scheduler, and Hash-jumper) in C. The query analyzer reads MariaDB's binary log~\cite{mariadb-binary-log} to retrieve committed queries and computes each query's $R/W/K$ sets and table hashes.
+\para{Implementation:} \ultraverse's query dependency analysis (\autoref{sec:design}) is applicable to unmodified commodity DBMSes as far as they use SQL to manage databases and records committed queries (e.g., MySQL, Postgres, MariaDB).
+Further, \ultraverse's SQL transpiler (\autoref{sec:transpiler}) is compatible with general-purpose application programming languages that can be executed by dynamic symbolic execution (e.g., JavaScript, Python, C).
+Among these vast options, we chose MySQL and JavaScript as the \ultraverse prototype's host DBMS and host application language, as they are widely deployed.
+We implemented the retroactive DBMS plugin (column-wise \& row-wise dependency analysis, replay scheduler, and Hash-jumper) in C++.
+The query analyzer reads MySQL's binary log~\cite{mysql-binary-log} to retrieve committed queries and computes each query's $R/W$ sets and table hashes.
 The replay scheduler uses a lockless queue~\cite{lockless-queue} and atomic compare-and-swap instructions ~\cite{compare-and-swap} to reduce contention among threads simultaneously dequeuing the queries to replay.
 For database rollback, there are 3 options: \textit{(i)} sequentially apply an inverse operation to every committed query; \textit{(ii)} use a temporal database to stage all historical table states; \textit{(iii)} assume periodic snapshots of backup DBs (e.g., every 3 days, 1 week).
-Our evaluation chose option 3, as creating system backups is a common practice and this approach incurs no rollback delay (i.e., we can simply load the particular version of backup DB).
-For the \ultraverse web framework, we implemented \textit{Apper} in Python, which reads a user-provided \textit{uTemplate} and generates web application code for ExpressJS web framework~\cite{expressjs-code}.
-The \ultraverse software and installation guideline is available at \url{https://anonymous.4open.science/r/ultraverse-8E1D/README.md}.
+Our evaluation chose option 3 as it is the easiest approach in practice: creating system backups is a common practice and we can load a particular backup DB of our interest without incurring the rollback delay.
+For the SQL transpiler, we implemented the JavaScript instrumentation software based on Jalangi2~\cite{jalangi2}, and used ExpoSE~\cite{Loring:2017} for path constraint resolution.
+We implemented the DSE analysis software of the server-side \& client-side JavaScript code based on the Chromium browser, Puppeteer API~\cite{puppeteer}, and MITMProxy~\cite{mitmproxy}.
+We used NodeJS and Python to implement the Z3-to-Python transpiler. \looseness=-1